devalade/route-list/README.md

 - Converts `index` files to root routes
 - Maintains folder structure in route paths

+## Troubleshooting

+If you encounter any issues:

+1. Ensure you're in a Next.js project directory
+2. Verify that you have either an `app` or `pages` directory (or both)
+3. Check if your project uses a `src` directory structure
+4. Make sure you have read permissions for the project directory

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.